Proof the Earth Is Round: Debunking Flat Earth Theory

 Proof 7: Look at other planets

 Here’s a fact: there are no flat planets in the Solar System.
 You can take a telescope and observe Venus, Mars, Jupiter, or Saturn.
-These planets differ a lot by their physical properties, but all of them are spherical.
+These planets differ a lot in their physical properties, but all of them are spherical.
 Why would the Earth be THAT physically different from all other planets in the Solar System?
 This argument might not convince a devout flat-Earther, but it’s worth thinking about anyway.

 Bonus: Look at images from space

-Since the launch of Sputnik 1 in 1957, scientists have sent countless probes and satellites into space – including the International Space Station, where astronauts constantly work.
-As a result, we received tons of amazing high-quality pictures of our planet.
+Since the launch of Sputnik 1 in 1957, scientists have sent countless probes and satellites into space, including the International Space Station, where astronauts constantly work.
+As a result, we received tons of amazing, high-quality pictures of our planet.
 In these pictures, you can clearly see that the Earth is a sphere.